sumdook/mrinal-website/src/pages/blog/2019-07-31-two-years-of-gst.md

 Keep visiting the site.
 Thank You.

+for Some more business specific information please visit : https://digitalregion.in/

 ## One of the best available reference book.

 [Taxmann’s GST Ready Reckoner (Budget 2019 Edition)](https://www.amazon.in/gp/product/9388266986/ref=as_li_tl?ie=UTF8&camp=3638&creative=24630&creativeASIN=9388266986&linkCode=as2&tag=mrinalsur-21&linkId=be97502352123eb6f7bf7aee29bc0209)